What is Self and Custom House Building?

 The Council is required to keep a register of people looking for land in our area on which to build their own homes.
 The Register will provide an indication of the demand for self and custom house building in the area and will allow the Council to prepare housing and planning policies which support the development of self and custom housing in the most suitable locations.
 The register is not a public document, but headline data will be made available.

-At the 30th October 2021 (end of the monitoring year), there were a total of 99 entries onto the register (96 individuals and 3 associations).
-This excludes 11 registrations which have been removed since 2016.
-Within the monitoring year 2020/21, 33 new entries had been added to the register, and two had been removed.
+At the 30th October 2022 (end of the monitoring year), there were a total of 124 entries onto the register (120 individuals and 4 groups).
+Within the monitoring year 2021/22, 14 new entries had been added to the register.
 The majority of people on the register do not have a preference for a specific location within North East Derbyshire.
 Those who have specified locations would prefer a self-build house within the north of the District, in particular at Dronfield, Unstone Parish and Ridgeway/Marsh Lane.
 There is also interest in Wingerworth, Barlow/Holmesfield and Ashover.

 Register your Interest